Ibi people: History

+Missionization

 The Ibi became involved in the Spanish mission system relatively early.
-They were visited by the Franciscan Fray Pedro Ruíz in 1597, and later that year their chief traveled to the Spanish colonial capital of St. Augustine to render obedience to the Spanish king.
+They were visited by the Franciscan Fray Pedro Ruíz in 1597, and later that year their chief traveled with ten companions to the Spanish colonial capital of St. Augustine to render obedience to the Spanish king.
+He was presented with gifts including a fine white blanket and a common blanket, and his party was provided with food for their return trip.
 However, the 1597 revolt of the Guale tribe, who lived farther north on the Georgia coast, caused Ruíz to be recalled.
 Still, the Ibi and the neighboring Oconi were visited with some regularity by friars from the nearby missions of San Pedro de Mocama and San Juan del Puerto.
 These visits were evangelically successful, but affected the local population, as by 1603 the Spanish noted that some Ibi were "leaving their towns" and relocating to the coastal missions.

 After 1616 the Ibi were given their own mission, San Lorenzo de Ibihica, established in the main town.
-The town and mission continued to exist until 1656, the year of the Timucua Rebellion against the Spanish government.
+(Hann suggests that the mission was founded c.
+1612, perhaps named in honor of the Franciscan provincial superior at that time, Lorenzo Martínez.)
+Worth states that the town and mission continued to exist until 1656, the year of the Timucua Rebellion against the Spanish government.
 At this time both Ibihica and nearby Oconi village were apparently destroyed by the Spanish.
 Surviving Ibi appear to have merged into other communities or moved outside the sphere of the Spanish colonial government.
+Hann states that the Spanish tried to relocate inhabitants of the Santiago de Oconi mission to Mission Nombre de Dios in 1655, eventually burning the Oconi town to force them to move.
+Most of the people of Oconi fled to the woods and never returned to their homes or to Spanish control.
+Hann also states that the mission of San Lorenzo de Ibihica was not mentioned in Spanish documents after 1630.